kottans/mock-repo/README.md

 ## Hi, everybody.

+## Hi, everybody.
+My name is Anzhelika :) And it`s a big honour to study front-end with you!

 My name is Dmytro and it`s a big honour to study front-end with you!

 # Hello Kottans!